 The word “luxury” is bandied about the cruise industry more than in any other segment of travel.
 Frankly, there’s a lot of hype and half-truths involved.

-So here’s my definition of a luxury cruise: mid to small size ship, high ratio of crew members to guests resulting in exemplary personal service, high ratio of space per guest, all inclusive alcohol, and no tips required or expected, except for spa services.
+So here’s my definition of a luxury cruise: mid to small size ship, high ratio of crew members to guests resulting in exemplary personal service, high ratio of space per guest, all inclusive alcohol, and no tips required or expected, except for extras like spa services or specialty dining venues.

 Are you cruising on a luxury ship?
 Although this information is from 2015, it’s a good comparison of number of passengers, crew, and space-per-guest ratio by cruise vessel.